rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

   M  END
   <BLANKLINE>

-To get good 3D conformations, it's almost always a good idea to add hydrogens to the molecule first:
+To get good 3D conformers, it's almost always a good idea to add hydrogens to the molecule first:

 .. doctest::